department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/research-plan.md

 - A mix of rural and urban
 - Veterans & Caregivers
 - Laptop or desktop computer
-- Enrolled in VA health care.
+- Enrolled in VA health care
-- Has visited an urgent care clinic in the last two years.
+- Has visited an urgent care clinic in the last two years

 ## Timeline